PietJankbal/Chocolatey-for-wine/README.md

     - How to make fancy messageboxes
     - Convert a powershell script (ps1) into an exe.
     - And a few other

+    -
+About system programs:

+Feature is added to replace simple system programs like for example setx.exe by a function in c:\\Program Files\Powershell\7\profile.ps1.
+Or add system programs that are missing like getmac.exe.
+If programs fail because of insufficient mature or missing system programs one could write a function to return whatever the program expects.
+Like in profile.ps1 I added (amongst others) a wmic.exe that supports a bit more options, and a basic setx.exe.
+Or you could just manipulate the arguments passed to the system program.
+See profile.ps1 and choc_install.ps1.
+No garantuee this works for more complex programs as well...

 Notes:

   - Do NOT use on existing wineprefix, only on fresh new created prefix!
 The installer just stupidly installs dotnet48 itsself and messes with registrykeys.